 He was married to Helen Desmond Gallagher of New York in March 1930.
 They had four children.

 He died in San Diego on August 10, 1984.

-Source: Robert Jon Cox independent research and Susan Sullivan, the Admirals granddaughter.
+Source: Robert Jon Cox independent research and Susan Sullivan, the Admirals granddaughter and his great niece.